In This Article

-In between the maddening mayhem of our professional lives and the very tangible threat of a global pandemic, where do we go for spiritual solace if not the pooja room.
-Stuck at home in between repeated lockdowns, it’s not unnatural for us to seek divine intervention every now and then.
+In between the maddening mayhem of our professional lives and the ongoing threat of a recurring global pandemic, where do we go for spiritual solace if not the pooja room.
+Moreover, it’s not unnatural for us to seek divine intervention every now and then.
 So pooja ghar design ideas take on a whole new place of importance in our lives.

 Pooja ghar design #1: For the big fat Indian family